biki-desu/AegisubScripts/README.md

 If txtbox lines > selection OR "d" not a multiple of "n" then spit error.

 To-do:
-1. Add clipboard functionality
-2. Clean up helper functions
+1. Clean up helper functions
-3. Fix error and information messages
-4. Enable adding after tags in initial lines
-5. Make a script to copy tags from lines

 Changelog:
+2.1.2: Actually do error handling & gettext
 2.1.1: Add support for Winblows and clean up string substitutions 2.1: Add append functionality & clean up code
 2.0.1: Write some documentation & add "multiple of selected lines" functionality